kelseygreat/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd: Prints the absolute path name of the current working directory
+pwd: Prints the absolute path name of the current working directory "<br />"
-ls: Display the content lists of the current working directoriy.
+ls: Display the content lists of the current working directoriy. "<br />"
-cd: changes the working directory to the user’s home directory ls -l: Display current directory contents in a long format. ls -la: Display current directory contents, including hidden files (starting with .).
-Use the long format ls -na: Display current directory contents.Long format, with user and group IDs displayed numerically.
+cd: changes the working directory to the user’s home directory "<br />" ls -l: Display current directory contents in a long format. "<br />" ls -la: Display current directory contents, including hidden files (starting with .).
+Use the long format "<br />" ls -na: Display current directory contents.Long format, with user and group IDs displayed numerically."<br />"
-mkdir: Create a script that creates a director
+mkdir: Create a script that creates a director"<br />"
-mv: Moves files or directories from one location to another
+mv: Moves files or directories from one location to another "<br />"
-rm: removes a file from the specified directory.
+rm: removes a file from the specified directory."<br />"
-rmdir: removes a specified director cd -: changes the working directory to the previous one ls -la . .. /boot: list files(hidden and more) in current directory, previous directory and /boot directory
+rmdir: removes a specified director "<br />" cd -: changes the working directory to the previous one "<br />" ls -la . .. /boot: list files(hidden and more) in current directory, previous directory and /boot directory "<br />"
-file: prints the type of the filey
+file: prints the type of the file "<br />" ln -s __ls__ /bin/ls: Create a symbolic link to /bin/ls, named __ls__ "<br />"